IBM/cloud-functions-workshops/101-workshop-nodejs/ex2-managing-actions-with-packages/custom.md

    You can see the `custom/identity` action in your namespace now.

-6. Invoke the action in the package.
+6. Invoke the action in the package:

    ```bash
    ibmcloud fn action invoke --result custom/identity